 And if you have kids, just think of this as Parenting 2.0.
-While there's nothing wrong with giving your kids fast food every once in a while, taking them to one of these "fresh" restaurants can teach them to enjoy healthier versions of their favorite treats:
+We all give our kids fast food every once in a while, but taking them to one of these "fresh" restaurants can teach them to enjoy healthier versions of their favorite treats.

 Chipotle may have been dragged through the proverbial mud as of late, but that big E. coli outbreak that occurred in Chipotle restaurants in several states has encouraged the chain to clean up its act.
-Chipotle, with more than 2,000 locations, is now working even harder to deliver “food with integrity” and bend over backwards for its customers: One of its strengths remains its offering to customize anything.
-Chipotle puts you in charge of your own meal and only provides the freshest of ingredients — opt to get a burrito bowl to save 300 calories over the tortilla, and go light on the cheese and sour cream.
-Proving this point, fitness guru Devin Cunningham has been eating Chipotle burritos every day for a year, first to bulk up and then to lose weight.
+Chipotle, with more than 2,000 locations, is now working even harder to deliver “food with integrity” and bend over backward for its customers.
+One of its strengths remains its offering to customize anything.
+Chipotle puts you in charge of your own meal and provides only the freshest of ingredients.
+Opt to get a burrito bowl to save 300 calories over the tortilla, and go light on the cheese and sour cream.
+Proving this point, fitness guru Devin Cunningham has been eating Chipotle burritos every day for a year — first to bulk up, and then to lose weight.

-Don’t let the name fool you — this burger joint that started out as a hot dog cart in NYC has taken a turn toward healthy.
+Don’t let the name fool you — this burger joint that started out as a hot dog cart in New York City has taken a turn toward healthy.
 At over 66 locations, you can find single hamburgers or chicken dogs that weigh in at around 300 calories.
-There’s also a vegetarian ‘Shroom burger for those who want to skip the meat altogether, and any lunch item can be paired with yogurt, a small salad or fresh fruit.
-Like many fast food chains on our list, Shake Shack publishes its nutritional information online to make minimizing calories easy-peasy.
+There’s also a vegetarian ‘Shroom Burger for those who want to skip the meat altogether, and any lunch item can be paired with yogurt, a small salad or fresh fruit.
+Like many fast-food chains on our list, Shake Shack publishes its nutritional information online to make minimizing calories easy-peasy.

 And you'll see personalized content just for you whenever you click the My Feed .